Roll20/roll20-character-sheets/CWOD-C20/README.md

-Character sheet for Vampire The Maquerade, 20th Anniversary Edition, by White Wolf Publishing.
+Character sheet for Changeling, 20th Anniversary Edition, by White Wolf Publishing.

-A big thanks goes out to Brian Shields and Benjamin Bandelow.
-I used the exalted sheet they made as a starting point and as such much, maybe most, of this code it theirs.
+Horribly speedful hackjob, made by request.
+Will try to improve it, but without pro-account, it's slow.
+Any improvements welcome.